Brent Cash

-Brent Cash is a singer–songwriter from Athens, Georgia.
+Brent Cash (born June 9, 1967) is a singer–songwriter from Athens, Georgia.

 Music career

 Cash's musical career started as a drummer for several bands (including the Planets, the Michael Guthrie Band and Television Buzz), all the while recording his own pop music in his home on a four-track.
 He released two separate four-track recordings in the 1990s, "Muse Rapture" and "The Most Beautiful Girls In The World Have Unpronounceable Last Names," distributing cassette tapes to friends and acquaintances.
 In 2008, Cash decided to step up the production levels on his first full-length album, 2008's How Will I Know If I'm Awake.

 Cash's second album How Strange It Seems was released in Europe on May 27, 2011, and was released worldwide on June 7, 2011.

 Cash released his third album, The New High in January 2017, featuring Cash playing every instrument on the album except for the strings.